• Skip to primary navigation

 Cast iron sillet with finely chopped scallions and bacon.

-• Gluten-free?
+• Want gluten-free savory waffles?
 You can make these gluten-free by using a 1 to 1 gluten-free all-purpose flour.
 My first choice is always Cup4Cup.
+They will likely look a bit thicker with this flour -- the delicious flavor though, will be the same.

-• Feel free to try other hard cheeses -- Swiss, Gruyère, Asiago or Fontina would all be great.
+• Try other hard cheeses -- Swiss, Gruyère, Asiago or Fontina would all be great.

 What to Serve with Savory Waffles for Dinner